News

 National Volunteer Awards 2025

 Saturday evening saw England Athletics celebrate the winners of the 2025 National Volunteer Awards.
-It has been an important feature of England Athletics activity for over a decade and is the the culmination of our volunteer award programme as we recognise our national winners every 12 months after successes have been celebrated at Regional Award evenings.
+It has been an important feature of England Athletics activity for over a decade and is the culmination of our volunteer award programme as we recognise our national winners every 12 months after successes have been celebrated at Regional Award evenings.

 CEO Chris Jones commented: